 Uncertainties Revolving Around the Ultimate Safari

 This is typical for any country that has ever experienced political unrest.
-The nationals are usually left in the state of uncertainties when influential factions turn against each other.
+The nationals are usually left in a state of uncertainty when influential factions turn against each other.
 A lot of damage is usually done to the country’s infrastructure.
-Many lives are also lost in the process making the remaining people live in the state of apprehension.
-Many people usually relocate to other countries and make permanent residence there.
-When uncertainties arise, people are bound to be hopeless because the future dreams become quite elusive (Larsen 298).
+Many lives are also lost in the process making the remaining people live in a state of apprehension.
+Many people usually relocate to other countries and make a permanent residence there.
+When uncertainties arise, people are bound to be hopeless because future dreams become quite elusive (Larsen 298).
 This is what the ‘Ultimate Safari’ is all about.
-The grandmother is adamant to admit the suggestion of going back to her homeland because she feels there is no hope of getting the loved ones.
-Furthermore she sees no hope for the peaceful coexistence in Mozambique after all that happened.
+The grandmother is adamant to admit the suggestion of going back to her homeland because she feels there is no hope of getting her loved ones.
+Furthermore, she sees no hope for peaceful coexistence in Mozambique after all that happened.
 The only amazing thing is the way the young girl expresses hope of a better tomorrow even after all the anguish that revolved around her life.

 You can buy book review on this or any other topic at 123HelpMe.org.
 Don’t waste your time, order now!

 Political turmoil is a major setback in the development of any nation.
-It cripples nearly all developmental projects, damages property and causes untold injuries to people apart from many losing their lives.
-The story of ‘Ultimate Safari’ is an expression of hope amid tribulations that any society may plunge due to political instability.
+It cripples nearly all developmental projects, damages property, and causes untold injuries to people apart from many losing their lives.
+The story of ‘Ultimate Safari’ is an expression of hope amid tribulations that any society may plunge into due to political instability.
 Through the main character, the audience is inspired to believe that there is always hope in every misfortune.
-People are not supposed to be looking only on the challenges but also have a perception of triumph after a hardship.
-Such perceptions are necessary especially among those entrusted with the leadership responsibility.
-Similarly, the led must be optimistic enough in order to encourage even those guiding them through any difficulty.
+People are not supposed to be looking only at the challenges but also have a perception of triumph after a hardship.
+Such perceptions are necessary, especially among those entrusted with leadership responsibility.
+Similarly, the leader must be optimistic enough in order to encourage even those guiding them through any difficulty.
 Challenges can only have dominion over people’s lives if the afflicted allow them to take control over their lives.
-Only hope can scare a challenge and translate it into a stepping stone to further horizon.
+Only hope can scare a challenge and translate it into a stepping stone to a further horizon.